 West Branch, Delaware River – New York

 One of the premier tailwater fisheries in the Northeast, the 33-mile West Branch of the Delaware River is known for big browns, including a 33-inch beast caught in 1998.
-The 1,000 fish-per-mile population is well fed by an endless buffet of big brown and green drake mayflies, stoneflies, and large salmon flies.
+The 1,000 fish-per-mile population is well fed by an endless buffet of big brown and green drake mayflies, and stoneflies.
 Fish also gorge on alewives that wash over the Cannonville Dam in the spring.